SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry.md

 > __who knew it was never enough but__
 > __hoped to improve a little by living.__

-Today we have so many dead to mourn.
-We should speak of those who attempt to do good.
+Today we have so many dead to mourn that we should speak frequently of those who attempted to do good.
 Freud didn't fix the world, but tried to make it a _little_ better for each patient.
 He tried to help them get free of their past, and be able to engage their future (emphasis added):

 > He wasn't clever at all: he merely told
 > the unhappy Present to recite the Past